vinnydiehl/pokelog/README.md

 PokéLog uses PostgreSQL.
 Setup will vary depending on your environment but there is plenty of documentation on getting it running anywhere.
-Once your database server is running, you should be able to `bin/rake db:migrate` and run the app.
+Once your database server is running and you have created the `pokelog_dev` database, you should be able to `bin/rake db:migrate` and run the app.

 # OAuth2